stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

     EOF
     ```

-2. Confirm that the `hypershift-addon` is installed by running the following command:
+Confirm that the `hypershift-addon` is installed by running the following command:

     ```bash
     $ oc get managedclusteraddons -n local-cluster hypershift-addon NAME               AVAILABLE   DEGRADED   PROGRESSING
-    hypershift-addon   True
+    hypershift-addon   True        False
     ```
+You run the following wait commands to wait for the addon to reach this state with a timeout:

+    ```bash
+    $ oc wait --for=condition=Degraded=True managedclusteraddons/hypershift-addon -n local-cluster --timeout=5m
+    $ oc wait --for=condition=Available=True managedclusteraddons/hypershift-addon -n local-cluster --timeout=5m
+    ```
-Your HyperShift add-on is installed and the management cluster is available to manage HyperShift hosted clusters.
+Once complete, the HyperShift add-on is installed and the management cluster is available to create and manage hosted clusters.

-## Provision a HyperShift hosted cluster on AWS
+## Provision a hosted cluster on AWS

-After installing the HyperShift operator and enabling an existing cluster as a hosting service cluster, you can provision a hypershift hosted cluster via the hypershift CLI.
+After setting up the binary and enabling the existing cluster as a hosting service cluster, you can provision a hosted cluster via `oc hcp`

 1. Set the following environment variables